-- Coursework completed within a CAGS Master's program, where a grade of (B) or better was earned, may be applied towards the specialization sequence within a master's program. - Applying CAGS Master's coursework towards a master's degree is contingent upon coursework and degree relevance under the most current master's degree program version.
+- Coursework completed within a Post-Baccalaureate Certificate program, where a grade of (B) or better was earned, may be applied towards the specialization sequence within a master's program. - Applying Post-Baccalaureate coursework towards a master's degree is contingent upon coursework and degree relevance under the most current master's degree program version.

-Specialization coursework completed as part of a master's degree, where a degree was conferred, cannot be applied towards a CAGS - Master's program.
-However, a CAGS - Master's can be completed as part of doctoral coursework, assuming the student officially applies for the CAGS - Master's certificate prior to completing the fourth course in the CAGS - Master's series.
+Specialization coursework completed as part of a master's degree, where a degree was conferred, cannot be applied towards a Post-Baccalaureate Certificate program.
+However, a Post-Baccalaureate Certificate can be completed as part of doctoral coursework, assuming the student officially applies for the Post-Baccalaureate Certificate prior to completing the fourth course in the Post Baccalaureate Certificate series.